 It is also a must-have on your phone if you plan on traveling to a Spanish-speaking country or boast about your great language skills!

-With these six resources, you can be sure you have everything you need in order to cover your language needs and push them to the next level.
+With these five resources, you can be sure you have everything you need in order to cover your language needs and push them to the next level.

 We know learning a new language is a long process that requires a lot of work on our part, so any kind of external help is more than welcome.
 Thanks to the Spanish to English tools above, being lost in translation will be something unknown to you.

 Visit the websites and explore the different options each of them has to offer.
 Progress in your journey to fluency with the click of a button!